-It doesn’t take long to discover that dozens of moving companies serve the NYC metroplex area.
+It doesn’t take long to discover that many moving companies serve the NYC metroplex area.
 With over 20 million people living in the region, we are the most populous metro in the United States.
 That’s a lot of business opportunities for movers!

 When you visit each company’s website, you’ll find an overview of the average moving costs in NYC.
-Each business tries to outdo the other, offering a slightly lower price in their content to make it seem like they’ve got the best deal.
+Of course, each business tries to outdo the other, offering a slightly lower price in their content to make it seem like they’ve got the best deal.

 The truth about your moving costs in NYC is that they’re individualized.
 Everyone has unique circumstances that can add or subtract costs to their final tally.
 That’s why an accurate estimate is the best way to see what you’ll need to budget.